 We went in Febuary, and it was not crowded.
 I am sure that it is a different story in the summertime — like in July, when I would expect crowds.
 This island is very popular with locals and the boating crowd.

 There is no fresh water available on the island.
 That means no showers, no sinks to wash your hands, and no potable drinking water.
-You MUST bring EVERYTHING you need for the day — including food/snacks/drinks (though the ferry people sometimes have food/drinks available for purchase, but I wouldn’t count on it always being available).
+You MUST bring EVERYTHING you need for the day — including food/snacks/drinks (though now the ferry people have food/drinks available for purchase).
 And, you need to be prepared to pack out any trash you generate throughout the day.

 If you plan to hike, wear shoes with sturdy soles to avoid the thorns and rocks.
 Water shoes may be helpful at the beach becasue there is a row of rocks at the shore that you have to walk on to enter the water.